Aspose/apireference.aspose.com/content/sites/aspose/cells/english/java/com.aspose.cells/calculationoptions/_index.md

 ```

 Specifies the data sources for external links used in formulas.

+**Remarks**

 Like [Workbook.updateLinkedDataSource(Workbook[])](../../com.aspose.cells/workbook\#updateLinkedDataSource-Workbook---), here you may specify data sources for external links used in formulas to be calculated, especially those used in INDIRECT function.
 For those external links used in INDIRECT function, they are not taken as part of the external links of the workbook and cannot be updated by [Workbook.updateLinkedDataSource(Workbook[])](../../com.aspose.cells/workbook\#updateLinkedDataSource-Workbook---).

 **Returns:**
 com.aspose.cells.Workbook[]